openl2m/openl2m/docs/code/code_style.rst

 To document functions and classes, we use the Google comment style, see more at https://google.github.io/styleguide/pyguide.html

-New code should adhere to this, and add Python type hinting.
+New code should add Python type hinting.
+Specifically, we require type hints as documented in `PEP 484 <https://peps.python.org/pep-0484/>`_ and variable annotations per `PEP 526. <https://peps.python.org/pep-0526/>`_ (We are working on retrofitting existing 3.x code!)

 Function calls with more then one parameter should use named parameters, instead of position-based calling.